matthias-reis/aithir.de/_content/storylines/vegan.md

 ---
-superTitle: Article
-title: World 2 Vegan
+superTitle: World 2
+title: Veganism & Agriculture
+subTitle: Part 2 of the Series About the Climate Crisis
 description:
-  Deep-dive into the burning topics of our time - this article focuses on agriculture, food production and the vegan diet (part of the "World 2" series).
+  Deep-diving into the most burning topic of our time in this series of articles, this part focuses on agriculture, food production and the vegan diet.
 colorSpace: yellow
 startDate: 2022-08-18
 date: 2023-03-29